AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How many apples grow on a tree?
+How do you organize a space party?

-All of them!
+You planet.
 <!-- JOKE-END -->